GoogleCloudPlatform/python-docs-samples/appengine/storage/README.md

-## Google App Engine using Cloud Storage
+# Cloud Storage & Google App Engine

-This sample demonstrates how to use Google Cloud Storage from Google App Engine
+This sample demonstrates how to use the [Google Cloud Storage API](https://cloud.google.com/storage/docs/json_api/) from Google App Engine.

-### Running the sample

-1. To install dependencies for this sample, run:

-        $ pip install -t lib -r requirements.txt
+Refer to the [App Engine Samples README](../README.md) for information on how to run and deploy this sample.

+## Setup

+Before running the sample:

+1. You need a Cloud Storage Bucket.
+You create one with [`gsutil`](https://cloud.google.com/storage/docs/gsutil):

+        gsutil mb gs://your-bucket-name

-2. You must then update `main.py` and replace `<your-bucket-name>` with your Cloud Storage bucket.
+2. Update `main.py` and replace `<your-bucket-name>` with your Cloud Storage bucket.

-3. You can then run the sample on your development server:

-        $ dev_appserver.py .

-   Or deploy the application:

-        $ appcfg.py update .